janick/WT32-SqLn/README.md

 1. Set your target device using the command `idf.py set-target esp32s3`

-2. Generate a self-signed certificate for the OTA https server using the command `openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 365 -nodes`.
+1. Generate a self-signed certificate for the OTA https server using the command `openssl req -x509 -newkey rsa:2048 -keyout server_certs/ca_key.pem -out server_certs/ca_cert.pem -days 365 -nodes`.
    When prompted for the `Common Name (CN)`, enter the IP address of the server that the WT32-SC01 Plus will connect to.

-3. Copy the file `secrets.h` into the 'main' directory, and edit it to specify your WiFi credentials and OTA server certificate.
+1. Copy the file `secrets.h` into the 'main' directory, and edit it to specify your WiFi credentials and OTA server certificate.
    The certificate can be found in the file `server_certs/ca_cert.pem`.
    ToDo: replace with menuconfig and get the certificate compiled into the binary directly.

-4. Build the demo application using the command `idf.py build`
+1. Build the demo application using the command `idf.py build`

 ## Screenshots